effectai/developer-docs/docs/local/README.md

 cleos push action effect.token create '[ "effect", "1000000.0000 EFX" ]' -p effect.token@active
 ```

-[TODO // optional???]: # (Add deployment of token contract?
-    # BSC
-    Start a local ETH chain, by using [Hardhat](https://github.com/nomiclabs/hardhat) or [Ganache](https://github.com/trufflesuite/ganache).
-)

 # SDK
-Clone the sdk and `cd` into it.
-Change the SignatureProvider for the local environment, with the private_key for your relayer account.
+Clone the SDK and `cd` into it.
+Change the SignatureProvider for the local environment with the private_key for your relayer account.

 ```bash
 git clone https://github.com/effectai/effect-js
 npm install
 ```

+[TODO]: # (Consider changing the way this is done to something a bit more concise.
+Such as creating a `.env.local.example` file and letting the dev change that file to `.env.development`)
 Find the `.env.development` file and uncomment the `local` section of the `NUXT_ENV` variables and comment out other sections.
-Now build the sdk so that the local version of the frontend can interact with the local blockchain.
+Now build the SDK so that the local version of the frontend can interact with the local blockchain.
 ```bash
 npm run build:cjs
 ```

 # Relayer
-Clone the github and start the relayer, install the dependencies and then start the relayer using local configuration.
+Clone the GitHub and start the relayer, install the dependencies and then start the relayer using local configuration.

 ```bash
 git clone https://github.com/effectai/vaccount-relayer